marcusoftnet/marcusoftnet.github.io/_posts/2012-05-22-ask-simpler-questionsagile-for-non.md

 blanks" exercise.

-And for me, just trying to turn the tables on a "bad" answer and let it reflect on me is worth thinking about; what can i do to get a better answer.
+And for me, just trying to turn the tables on a "bad" answer and let it reflect on me is worth thinking about; what can I do to get a better answer.

 > If you get a bad answer - you probably have asked a too hard question.